thirumalaics/interview_prep/Summaries/GCP/BQ Query optimization(official).md

 	- bq must maintain a copy of schema and md for each date-named table
 		- bq needs to verify permission for each and every table when a wildcard table is used
 		- adds query overhead
+		- what if we specifically want to give a group of users access to only one year of data? is it possible through partitions
 - over-sharding tables
 	- bq storage is low cost
 	- creating large number of table shards has performance impacts that outweight any cost benefits
 	- each table in bq requires bq to maintain schema, md and permissions related to it
-- prune partitioned queries
+- filter on partitioned column
 	- filter based on the following columns:
 		- for ingestion time partitioned col: `_PARTITIONTIME`
 			- ![[Pasted image 20240707185908.png]]
 		- time-unit, column-based and integer-range, use the partitioning column
-	- group by is also an intensive operation, so use it when it benefits
+	- group by is also an intensive operation, so use it when it benefits #doubt
+		- this does not seem relevant to the heading, add more details if relevant
 - reduce data before using a join
 	- perform aggs earlier in the query
 - use the where clause